 “I care not for the darkness that shrouds a history best forgotten.
 The light that you are in my life provides guidance away from such lingering shadows.” – Oliver

 I used to go on walks when I was feeling stressed out during college.
 During one of those experiences, I was walking past a Fraternity having a party.
-People where filling the building, others standing around in the lawn socializing.
-Here I was this stranger, walking past.
+People were filling the building, others standing around on the lawn socializing.
+I was this stranger, walking past.
 The thought of a girl coming out, approaching me, needing help, forever altering both of our lives flickered across my thoughts.
 That's how the concept for the story first began.